9 Delicious Plant-Based Packaged Foods You'll Love

 Swap Out: Traditional Cheese Products

-Cheese board feel empty without a hunk of gouda or brie?
+Does your cheeseboard feel empty without a hunk of gouda or brie?
 We hear you.
 But given that dairy cheese can be chock full of cholesterol and sodium, vegans are onto something.
-With ingredient sourcing you can trust, Kite Hill is a welcome reprieve from processed “cheese products” that can sometimes contain less than 51% of actual cheese and an array of emulsifiers and artificial colors.
-Whether you’re craving cream-cheese-style spread or schmancy wheels of almond-milk-based cheese, these artisanal options will dazzle your taste buds.
+With ingredient sourcing you can trust, Kite Hill is a welcome reprieve from processed "cheese products" that can sometimes contain less than 51% of actual cheese and an array of emulsifiers and artificial colors.
+Whether you're craving cream-cheese-style spread or schmancy wheels of almond-milk-based cheese, these artisanal options will dazzle your taste buds.
 Flavors include Fresh Truffle Dill and Chive, and there's a soft-ripened variety with a rind so realistic you might confuse it for brie.
 Craving ravioli?
-You’ll love the mushroom-and-ricotta or spinach-and-ricotta versions made with handmade dough.
+You'll love the mushroom-and-ricotta or spinach-and-ricotta versions made with handmade dough.

 Swap In: So Delicious Dairy Free Unsweetened Cultured Coconut Milk Yogurt